eclipse-langium/langium-website/hugo/content/guides/multiple-languages.md

 #### File `package.json`

-In this file we define, what services this extension will contribute to VSCode.
+In this file we define what services this extension will contribute to VSCode.

 Before the change only one language and grammar was defined: